online-go/gtp2ogs/README.md

 account, search for your bot account to view the bot profile, on that page you'll be able to generate an API key which you'll use to connect the bot.

-Once you have your your bot account setup along with it's API key, you can connect your bot using the following command:
+Once you have your your bot account setup along with it's API key, copy the `example_config.json5` to your own config file, edit it to update the apikey, the bot command settings, and any other settings you find appropriate then run

 ```
-gtp2ogs --username <yourusername> --apikey <yourapikey> -- path/to/your/ai/executable [bot arguments]
+gtp2ogs -c yourconfig.json5
 ```

-Additional options can be set before the `--` and are documented [here](/docs/OPTIONS-LIST.md):

 ## Beta OGS